yui/yeti/README.md

     $ gem install localtunnel

+### Native Mac Install

+A fancy native installer is available if you're using a modern Mac.
+You will need:

+* Mac OS X 10.6 or later
+* An Intel Core 2 processor or better

+Check out [GitHub Downloads on reid/yeti][dl] for the installer.

+The native installer is limited to modern configurations because it ships with all dependencies pre-built.
+If you have a different configuration, please install with the recommended install method.

 Bugs & Feedback
 ---------------

-Open a ticket using [GitHub Issues][issues] to report bugs or feature requests.
+Open a ticket on [YUILibrary.com's Yeti Issue Tracker][issues] to report bugs or feature requests.

-Yeti is an experimental project brought to you by a [YUI][] team member.
-As such, it doesn't receive any official level of support from YUI.
+Yeti is an experimental project of [YUI Labs][].
+As such, it doesn't receive the same level of support as other mature YUI projects.

 Testing
 -------